What Is An Arabian Pony

 Yes.
 There is nothing in the standard of excellence stating that Arabian Ponies are not permitted to have an exuberant tail carriage.
 However, the tail should be set level with, or slightly lower than, the back.
 This means that, although a tail carriage is perfectly permissible, the horse should not have a back and hindquarter that slopes upwards towards its tail.
 Similarly, the hindquarter should be slightly rounded, not flat like a Purebred, but also not sloping steeply downwards to create a ‘goosey’ hindquarter with a low-set tail.

 Where can I see an example of these gorgeous creatures?

 We are privileged to own one of the most beautiful collections of Arabian Ponies in Australia!
-We have bred/owned/exhibited East Coast, National, Royal, State, Barastoc and Supreme Champion stock in Arabian, Welsh, Part Welsh, Coloured and Open company.
+We have bred/owned/exhibited Australian, East Coast, National, Royal, State, Barastoc and Supreme Champion stock in Arabian, Welsh, Part Welsh, Coloured and Open company.
 Visitors are always very welcome, but by appointment only, so we can make time to show you around.